SSDataLab/tess-locator/README.rst

 .. |mypy| image:: https://github.com/SSDataLab/tess-locator/workflows/mypy/badge.svg

-`tess-locator` is a user-friendly package which allows TESS pixel coordinates to be queried in a fast way without requiring internet access.
+`tess-locator` is a user-friendly wrapper around the `tess-point <https://github.com/christopherburke/tess-point>`_ package which allows the positions of astronomical objects in the TESS data set to be queried in a fast and friendly way.

 Installation